ahmedsauce7/animeUni/README.md

 ## Project Title
-Football Goat Game
+Anime Universe
 <br>
 <hr>

 ## Project Description
-Football Goat is a game created using HTML, CSS, AND Javascript.
-The game contains a player that moves horizontally to keep the ball from touching the ground.
-The game ends when the ball touches the floor.
-After that, a score is calculated based on how many keep-ups the player got.
+Anime Unvierse is a Application created using HTML, CSS, AND Javascript.
+The App contains a MVP that can create, read, update and delete a character.
+It has Two Models with one relationship together.
+You can also play a fight game, apply items, and learn more about the universe and character from popular anime series.
 <br>
 <hr>

-## How to play
+## How to Login/Logout
-Use the "Arrows", "A", or "D" to control the player.
+Use the "Sign Up" button.
+Write down your Name, E-Mail and Password.
+Keep the Name and the Password and Login.
 <br>
 <hr>

 ## MVP
-- The game has a ball that falls using gravity.
-- A player moving right and left.
+- Create and read a character.
-- Slightly increasing ball speed.
-- Score increases everytime the ball is kept of the floor.
+- Make changes und update different abilities.
+- Delete you character, if you don`t like him.
 <br>
 <hr>